Ulmus 'Atropurpurea': Cultivation

 One specimen of U. montana atropurpurea was planted in 1896 at the Dominion Arboretum, Ottawa, Canada.
 Three supplied by the Späth nursery to the Royal Botanic Garden Edinburgh in 1902 as U. montana atropurpurea may survive in Edinburgh as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
 One planted in 1920 stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.
+'Atropupurea', listed as a wych cultivar, was present in The Hague in the 1930s.
 In the USA U. montana atropurpurea was marketed by the Klehm nursery of Arlington Heights, Illinois, in the early 20th century.

 A specimen labelled U. glabra 'Atropurpurea' at Wakehurst Place survives by being treated as a hedging plant, too low to attract the attentions of the Scolytus beetles that act as vectors of Dutch elm disease.
 'Atropurpurea', with seed central, not marginal, in the samara and a deeper and more lasting purple coloration on mature shoots than that of hybrid 'Purpurea', is present in Drottningholmsvägen, Stockholm.